IT

 How does Mid/Side work here?

-If enabled, a soft limiter around −0.2 dBTP is added after the pan filter.
-You can disable it if you prefer raw math.
+If the soft limiter is enabled, a ceiling around −0.2 dBTP is applied after the pan math, so downmixes of hot sources can’t produce peaks above 0 dBFS.
+You can disable it if you want raw mathematical output for measurement or further true‑peak limiting downstream.

 What inputs are supported?